srimedhotech/djangoblog/blogapplication.md

     Step2 :  ***path('<int:id>', ArticleDetailView.as_view(), name = 'article-detail'),***

 48. That's it.
-Now navigate to http://127.0.0.1:8000/articles and select the one with link, you will see the URL as http://127.0.0.1:8000/articles/1 or http://127.0.0.1:8000/articles<5> like that.
+Now navigate to http://127.0.0.1:8000/articles and select the one with link, you will see the URL as http://127.0.0.1:8000/articles/1 or http://127.0.0.1:8000/articles/5 like that.
 Now you will see the details of the article/blog

 ### Admin related changes
 1. open myblog/admin.py
 2. Import the model by adding this line of code ***from myblog.models import Article***
 3. Register your model by adding this line of code ***admin.site.register(Article)***
 4. Now navigate to http://127.0.0.1:8000/admin and from the backend also you can add new articles
-5. You can make some of them inactive and observed the deactivated one, having no link to it.
+5. You can make some of them inactive and observed the deactivated one is striked off.